Spiraling asymptotic profiles of competition-diffusion systems: Introduction

 Lotka-Volterra type systems are the most popular mathematical models for the dynamics of many populations subject to spatial diffusion, internal reaction and either cooperative or competitive interaction.
 Indeed, such models are associated with reaction-diffusion systems where the reaction is the sum of an intra-specific term, often expressed by logistic type functions, and an inter-specific interaction one, usually quadratic.
 The study of this reaction-diffusion system has a long history and there exists a large literature on the subject.
 However, most of these works are concerned with the case of two species.
 As far as we know, the study in the case of many competing species has been much more limited, starting from two pioneering papers by Dancer and Du \cite{MR1312772,MR1312773} in the 1990s, where the competition of three species were considered.

-We deal with a regime of strongly competing populations in the stationary case.
-Hence the equations of the systems take the form
+Let $\Omega$ be a domain of $\R^N$.
+We consider a system of $k$ non-negative densities, denoted by $u_1,\dots,u_k$, which are subject to diffusion, reaction and competitive interaction.
+In the stationary case, the equations of the system take the form

-where $(a_{ij} )_{ij}$ is the matrix of the interspecific competition coefficients, with nonnegative entries, and $\beta\geq 0$.
+Here $(a_{ij} )_{ij}$ is the matrix of the interspecific competition coefficients, with positive entries, and the parameter $\beta> 0$ measures the strength of the (competitive) interaction.
+Accordingly, we will distinguish between the \emph{symmetric} (i.e. when $a_{ij}=a_{ji}$, for every $i,j$) and the \emph{asymmetric} case (i.e. when $a_{ij}\neq a_{ji}$ for some $i,j$).
 For concreteness we require the reaction terms $f_i$ to be locally Lipschitz, with $f_i(0)=0$, even though specific results hold under less restrictive assumptions.
 One may consider also different diffusion coefficients $d_i>0$ on the left hand side of \eqref{eq:generalLV}.
 Nonetheless, in the stationary case, it is not restrictive to assume $d_i=1$ by a change of unknowns.

-We will distinguish between the \emph{symmetric} (i.e. when $a_{ij}=a_{ji}$, for every $i,j$) and the \emph{asymmetric} case (i.e. when $a_{ij}\neq a_{ji}$ for some $i,j$), focusing on the latter, when the parameter $\beta$ diverges to $+\infty$ and we consider nonnegative solutions, that is, $u_i\geq 0$ for all $i=1,\dots,k$.
-In this case, it is known that the components satisfy uniform bounds in H\"older norms and converge, up to subsequences, to some limit profiles, having disjoint supports: \emph{the segregated states}. \begin{theorem}[\cite{CoTeVe_AM2005}] Let $(u_{1,\beta},\ldots,u_{k,\beta})$, for $\beta>0$, be a family of solutions to system \eqref{eq:generalLV} satisfying a (uniform in $\beta$) $L^\infty_{\loc}(\Omega)$ bound as $\beta\to+\infty$.
+We will focus on the so called strong competition regime, that is when the parameter $\beta$ diverges to $+\infty$.
+In this case, the components satisfy uniform bounds in H\"older norms and converge, up to subsequences, to some limit profiles, having disjoint supports: \emph{the segregated states}. \begin{theorem}[\cite{CoTeVe_AM2005}] Let $(u_{1,\beta},\ldots,u_{k,\beta})$, for $\beta>0$, be a family of solutions to system \eqref{eq:generalLV} satisfying a (uniform in $\beta$) $L^\infty_{\loc}(\Omega)$ bound.
 Then, up to subsequences, there exists $(\bar u_1,\dots,\bar u_k)$ such that,

 for every $i=1,\dots,k$ and $0<\alpha<1$.
 Moreover, the $k$-tuple $(\bar u_1,\dots,\bar u_k)$ is a segregated state:

 \end{theorem} In the last decade, both the asymptotics and the qualitative properties of the limit segregated profiles have been the object of an intensive study, mostly in the symmetric case, by different teams \cite{CoTeVe_CVPDE2005, CoTeVe_IUMJ2005, CoTeVe_IFB2006, MR2529504, MR2863857,MR2595199, MR3375537}.
 Similarly, the dynamics of strongly competing species has been addressed as a singularly perturbed parabolic reaction-diffusion system in connection with spatially segregated limit profiles in \cite{MR2846360, MR1900331,MR2890532,MR2776460}.
 In the quoted papers, a special attention was paid to the structure of the common zero set of these limit profiles.
 The following theorem collects the main known facts about the geometry of the nodal set in the stationary symmetric case: \begin{theorem}[\cite{CoTeVe_AM2005, MR2529504, MR2483815, MR2984134}] Assume that